On the Hausdorff dimension of circular Furstenberg sets: An upper bound for incomparable -rectangles

 Similarly, if the third term in \eqref{form62} dominates, we get $|\mathcal{R}_{\sigma}^{\delta}| \lessapprox_{\delta} X_{\lambda}Y_{\lambda}|B|$.
 This concludes the proof of \eqref{form61} in the case $m = 1 = n$.

 We then, finally, consider the case of general $1 \leq m \leq |W|$ and $1 \leq n \leq |B|$.
 This is morally the random sampling argument from \cite[Lemma 1.4]{MR1800068}, but the details are more complicated due to our asymmetric definition of "$\lambda$-restricted type".
-Fix a large absolute constant $A \geq 1$ (to be determined soon), and let $\overline{W} \subset W$ be the subset obtained by keeping every element of $W$ with probability $A/m$.
+Fix a large absolute constant $A \geq 1$ (to be determined soon; this constant has no relation to the constant $\mathbf{A}$ introduced in Claim \ref{claim1}).
+Let $\overline{W} \subset W$ be the subset obtained by keeping every element of $W$ with probability $A/m$.
 Define the random subset $\bar{B} \subset B$ in the same way, keeping every element of $B$ with probability $A/n$.
 However, if $m \leq 2A$, we keep all the elements of $W$, and if $n \leq 2A$, we keep all the elements of $B$.
 We assume in the sequel that $\min\{m,n\} \geq 2A$ and leave the converse special cases to the reader (the case $\max\{m,n\} < 2A$ is completely elementary, but to understand what to do in the case $m < 2A \leq n$, we recommend first reading the argument below, and then thinking about the small modification afterwards.)

 The underlying probability space is $\{0,1\}^{|W|} \times \{0,1\}^{|B|} =: \Lambda$.
 The pairs $(\omega,\beta) \in \Lambda$ are in $1$-to-$1$ correspondence with subset-pairs $\overline{W} \times \bar{B} \subset W \times B$, and we will prefer writing "$(\overline{W},\bar{B}) \in \Lambda$" in place of "$(\omega,\beta) \in \Lambda$".
 We denote by $\mathbb{P}$ the probability which corresponds to the explanation in the previous paragraph: thus, the probability of a sequence $(\omega,\beta)$ equals